 The landmarks task can be selected either by using the tabs at the top of the task pages, or by selecting from the task menu.
 Landmarks are drawn by selecting the landmarks tool in the toolbar and can also be moved or erased using the other tools.

 When landmarks are visible, scale bars are also drawn on any 2D image windows to indicate the size of these images.
-The size of these scale bars, as well as the text for displaying landmark and curve names in the 2D and 3D windows, and the size of the dots, can all be altered by using the 'graphics font' option in the graphics configuration menu.
+The size of these scale bars, as well as the text for displaying landmark and curve names in the 2D and 3D windows, and the size of the dots, can all be altered by using the 'graphics font' option in the view settings configuration from the view menu.

 Landmarks and curves are all stored in the Stradwin ".sw" file.
 So the file will need to be saved in order to retain them for next time.
 In addition, surface-based landmarks and curves are also included as comments when exporting to the associated surface as a ".ply" or ".wrl" file, and can be loaded back in from a ".ply" file.
 This feature can be used to indicate, to external software, specific locations of interest in the surface, for instance to assist in registration of surfaces.